blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 7. Data archiving to keep database sizes more manageable and reduce the amount of time needed for database maintenance.

-8. Secure offsite backups in less than two hours after backup completion.
+8. Centralized management and monitoring of backups with secure offsite backups.

 ### Customer objections